Specialist Teams and Resources for Emergency Incidents

 swift water rescue.
 Personnel are water rescue trained to a variety

-10 personnel at Rothbury Community Fire Station are fully trained
+personnel at Rothbury Community Fire Station are fully trained and

-carry out wading rescues in still and flowing water.
+are able to carry out wading rescues in still and flowing

-created and strategically placed throughout the county - one in the
+been created and strategically placed throughout the county - one

-North (Berwick), one in the West (Hexham) and one in the South
+in the North (Berwick), one in the West (Hexham) and one in the

-(Pegswood).
-These teams have specialist training and equipment to
+South (Pegswood).
+These teams have specialist training and

-enable them to respond to emergencies within swift water, mud and
+equipment to enable them to respond to emergencies within swift

 Wildfire Support Officers (WSOs) and Wildfire Unit